mainmatter/mainmatter.com/src/cases/qonto.md

 <div class="case-study__body">

 <p class="post__tagline">
-Qonto is a european B2B Neobank for freelancers and SMEs.
-They offer bank accounts, virtual and physical credit cards, and tools for accounting and expenses management.
-They are serving over 75000 customers and have processed €10 Billion worth of transactions in 2019.
+Qonto is a European B2B Neobank for freelancers and SMEs.
+They provide over 75,000 clients with banking services, virtual and physical credit cards, and tools for accounting and expense management.
+In 2019 alone, they processed €10 billion in transactions.
 </p>
 <p class="post__tagline">
-The FinTech company was rated among the five hottest startups in Europe by The Next Web and has raised more than €130 Million within three years since market entry in 2017.
+The fintech company was rated among the five hottest startups in Europe by The Next Web.
+They’ve raised more than €150 million since they entered the market in 2017.
 </p>

-## The Challenge

-After successfully raising a series B round, Qonto’s frontend engineering team realized they needed more people and knowledge to keep up with the ambitious goals that came with that.
-They needed to bring in senior experts to be able to release new features in the Ember.js based banking UI following an ambitious timeline.
-With the very fast growth of the company, the team also faced a number of impediments that impacted velocity and output quality.
-Qonto decided to reach out to simplabs to help them get back on track to sustainable growth.
+## Sustainable growth with an ambitious timeline

+Qonto’s frontend engineering team needed to rapidly scale their operations after the company raised its series B funding.
+Faced with a number of impediments that were slowing down their workflow, Qonto opted to bring in Mainmatter’s senior experts to help them release new features quickly while laying the foundations for sustainable growth at an accelerated pace.

 </div>

 {% set 'content' = {
   "eyebrow": "Our expertise",
-  "title": "Elixir & Phoenix",
-  "text": "We recently have been recognized as an official sponsor of the Ember.js project along with international brands like LinkedIn and Yahoo.", "linkUrl": "/services/",
+  "title": "We are Europe’s Leading Ember Experts.", "text": "",
+  "linkUrl": "/ember-consulting/",
   "linkText": "Find out more",
   "image": "/assets/images/photos/collaboration@1200.jpg",
   "alt": "Alt text",